BCI-Innovation/biometricscloud-apidocs-hugo/content/api/api-1-gateway/index.md

 You are provided the access tokens so you can immediately start making calls to the protected API endpoints without logging in.

+Please note except username, all other fields get saved to the database using `AES` encryption.
+This platform utilizes data at rest encryption.

 # **Login**
 ##### Description